DAGWorks-Inc/hamilton/examples/reuse_functions_without_hamilton/README.md

 # File organization
-- **Developer utilities**: `run.py` shows how to use `remove_hamilton()` to undecorate and `use_external_decorators()` to decorate functions modules. `decorator_utilities.py` contains the code powering these functionalities.
+- **Developer utilities**: `run.py` shows how to use `remove_hamilton()` to undecorate and `use_external_decorators()` to decorate function modules. `decorator_utilities.py` contains the code powering these functionalities.
 The section under `if __name__ == "__main__":` shows a step-by-step explanation of the inner workings.

 - **User defined**: Files created by a user during its project.
-This includes `my_functions.py` which contains the feature definitions (without Hamilton dependencies) and `external_decorators.py` that assigns decorators to functions stubs.
+This includes `my_functions.py` which contains the feature definitions (without Hamilton dependencies) and `external_decorators.py` that assigns decorators to function stubs.

 - **Generated**: Files created programmatically by using `decorator_utilities` features.
 These files can be deleted and regenerated at \*no\* cost.
 This includes `.py` files with `__decorated` or `__undecorated` suffixes.

 # How it works (TL;DR)
 1. We read the Python files as text inputs, then parse it with Python's strict grammar (abstract syntax tree).
-2. Since the functions name in `my_functions.py` and `external_decorators.py`, we can precisely take decorators from one file and add it to the other.
+2. Since the function names in `my_functions.py` and `external_decorators.py` are matching, we can precisely take decorators from one file and add it to the other.
-3. We load the edited code as a temporary Python module and decorated functions become available for use!
+3. We load the edited code as a temporary Python module and its decorated functions become available for use!

 Detailed explanation in `decorator_utilities.py` under `if __name__ == "__main__":`.

 # Usage patterns and suggestions
-- This approach makes debugging and version control harder because of multiple files being involved.
-On the other hand, if you really cannot change your original file, it can provide a more robust sync between it and a copy that has Hamilton decorators
+- Since DAG is defined through 2 files, proper version control requires care.
+Here's two approach:
+    1. Your code always build the decorated temporary module at runtime.
+By properly tracking the `functions_module` and the `decorators_module` it is possible to infer the decorated temporary module and rebuild it on demand.
+The main downside is that on failures, you need access to both files to generated the decorated module for debugging and tracing errors.
+    2. Your code relies on a saved version of the decorated temporary module that is regenerated on changes to `functions_module` or `decorators_module`.
+This can lead to more predictable behavior and easier bug tracing since the decorated file is easily accessible.
+However, this file can become out-of-sync if someone directly edits it or it isn't regenerated after edits to the `functions_module` and `decorators_module`.
 - Run your linter, debugger, etc. on generated files
 - The Python built-in packages `importlib`, `ast`, `types`, `typing` are being actively developed and subject to changes.
 Python version control is important if your system depends on these features.